- St Mark's Rd, Chaddesden, Derby DE21, UK

 Candidates must hold a full and valid driving license and have access to their own vehicle due to the nature of the role as supporting women throughout Worcestershire.

-Interview dates 25th and 26th August the specific arrangement for this will depend on the latest government advice in light of Covid-19 pandemic.
+Interview will be held on 5th October the specific arrangement for this will depend on the latest government advice in light of Covid-19 pandemic.

 This role is subject to an enhanced DBS check

-Unless specified interviews may be arranged as suitable candidates are identified, so early application is encouraged.
+Unless otherwise stated, interviews will be arranged as suitable candidates are identified, so early application is strongly advised.

 At Catch22 we value equality, diversity and inclusion.
 We are wholeheartedly committed to the principle of equality of opportunity, both as an employer and as a provider of services.
 Diversity and Inclusion is part of what we do every day, working to deliver our vision to build a strong society where everyone has good people around them, a purpose, and a good place to live.